liu-bioinfo-lab/scHiCTools/README.md

   You can also skip pre-processing and smoothing in loading step (preprocessing=None).
   But if you didn't store full map (i.e. max_distance=None), longer-range contacts will not be stored thus there might be some bias in you do smoothing in next steps.

+  Completing preprocessing and smoothing during loading data is recommended.

   **Pre-processing and Smoothing**
   ```console